 COVID-19 has further emphasized the vast inequities present in our society and the reality that our economic system does not prioritize historically disinvested communities or those most vulnerable in our society.
 It is more important now than ever to reimagine a financial system that supports low-income communities and communities of color with building wealth and stability for themselves, their families, and their neighborhoods.

-This moment reinforces the importance of working towards racial and economic equity, increasing community control, and democratizing capital; the very things we are working towards through our lending, consulting, grantmaking, and community investing programs.
+This moment reinforces the importance of working towards racial and economic equity, increasing community control, and democratizing capital; the very things we are prioritizing as we implement our lending, consulting, grantmaking, and community investing programs.

 Over the last few weeks we have been connecting directly with our clients, partners, and community members.
 Every day we are learning of the challenges folks are facing as a result of COVID-19, what they need, and how we can best amplify our offerings to support our communities in navigating this arduous moment.
 We are here for you; as a partner, collaborator, and trusted advisor.
 We are offering the following types of support:

 To support nonprofits in navigating this crisis, we are offering rapid response technical assistance which includes office hours with our expert financial management and real estate consultants, a webinar series, and free downloadable resources.
 Learn more.

 SUPPORTING OUR BORROWERS: FLEXIBLE PAYMENT PLANS & DEFERMENTS

 We are committed to supporting our borrowers through this time of crisis.
 We are working with our clients on payment deferments and loan restructures.
 If you are a borrower whose cash flow has been interrupted by the COVID crisis, please contact us.
 We are here to work with you on a solution that fits your situation and will meet your needs.

 SUPPORTING EMERGENCY RESPONSE: RAPID FINANCING AT LOW INTEREST RATES